Institut Jean Nicod

 Director of LINGUAE

-In recent work, he has advocated a program of ’Super Semantics’ that seeks to expand the traditional frontiers of the field.
+In more recent work, he has advocated a program of ’Super Semantics’ that seeks to expand the traditional frontiers of the field.
 He has investigated the semantics of sign languages, with special attention both to their logical structure and to the rich iconic means that interact with it.
 In order to have a point of comparison for these iconic phenomena, Philippe Schlenker has also investigated the logic and typology of gestures in spoken language.
-In collaborative work with primatologists and psycholinguists, he has laid the groundwork for a ’primate semantics’ that seeks to apply the general methods of formal linguistics to primate vocalizations.
-And in recent research, he has advocated the development of a detailed semantics for music, albeit one that is very different from linguistic semantics
+In collaborative work with ethologists and psycholinguists, he has laid the groundwork for an "animal linguistics" that seeks to apply the general methods of formal linguistics to diverse animal signals, from primates to birds and bees.
+He has also advocated the development of a detailed semantics for music,

 CNRS EHESS ENS ENS